flavorprint

 The Problem

-Many at-home cooks tend to make the same things over and over.
-Not because they don’t want to branch out, but because sifting through recipe options can be overwhelming, and trying something new is always risky.
-So, to make recipe exploration easier, we designed a recommendation engine that finds users new recipes based on the ingredients they have, and the flavors they love.
+We tend to cook the same things on repeat.
+Sifting through recipes can be overwhelming and trying something new is always risky.
+To make exploration easier we designed a recommendation engine that suggests new recipes based on the ingredients users have and the flavors they love.

 The idea